Expenses (2024-25)

 Aviation Payment Options

-In order to prevent delays in training, students must have a payment plan in place with the Aviation office.
+To prevent delays in training, students must have a payment plan in place with the Aviation office.
 The deadline is the Wednesday before classes begin in order to be placed on the flight schedule for that quarter.
 These are the options:

 1. Payment in full for the estimated cost of the flight courses for which they are registered.
 The student will be removed from the flight schedule if their balance drops below $400 without autopay on file.
 Financial aid can only be considered if the student’s regular tuition account has been paid in full with other funds.